DIVINE WILL PILGRIMAGE

 Day 11.
 Thursday, October 16: Homebound flight

 This morning, transfer to Rome’s International Airport (FCO) for your flight home.
+(Boxed Breakfast)

 Buffet Breakfast (BB); Lunch (L); Dinner (D); Welcome Dinner (WD); Farewell Dinner (FD)